thomaslanciaux/spicee/README.md

 ## Font icons

 The font icons are used for most of the UX graphic.
-They are generated via [Icomoon App](http://icomoon.io/app/), which is an online tool to generate your own font-icon set, allowing to add SVG into fonts.
+They are generated via [Icomoon App](http://icomoon.io/app/), which is an online tool to generate your own font-icon set and allows to import SVGs.

 Follow these steps to add icon(s) to the font: